 A collection of distinct risk factors linked to cardiovascular disease describe metabolic syndrome.
 The risk of diabetes, heart disease, stroke, and blood lipid disorders is greatly increased in those with metabolic syndrome.
 The National Heart, Lung, and Blood Institute (NHLBI) defines this group of metabolic variables as having a waist circumference more than 88 cm for women and 102 cm for men.
 Among them is abdominal obesity.
 Research indicates a considerable correlation between metabolic syndrome and abdominal obesity.
 Another significant risk factor is high blood pressure, which is characterized as a measurement of 130/80 mm Hg or greater.
 On the other hand, normal blood pressure is defined as having a systolic pressure of less than 120 mm Hg (the top number) and a diastolic pressure of less than 80 mm Hg (the bottom number).
-Another significant risk factor is high blood pressure is defined as a measurement of 130/80 mm Hg or greater.
-On the other hand, normal blood pressure, which is characterized as a measurement of 130/80 mm Hg or greater.
-On the other hand, normal blood pressure is defined as having a systolic pressure of less than 120 mm Hg (the top number) and a diastolic pressure of less than 120 mm Hg (the top number) and a diastolic pressure of less than 80 mm Hg (the top number) and a diastolic pressure of less than 80 mm Hg (the top number) and a diastolic pressure of less than 80 mm Hg (the top number) and a diastolic pressure of less than 80 mm Hg (the top number) and a diastolic pressure of less than 80 mm Hg (the top number).
+Another significant risk factor is high blood pressure, which is characterized as a measurement of 130/80 mm Hg or greater.
+On the other hand, normal blood pressure is defined as having a systolic pressure of less than 120 mm Hg (the top number) and a diastolic pressure of less than 80 mm Hg (the bottom number).
 Obesity and high blood pressure are closely associated, and people with insulin resistance are often found to have high blood pressure.
 Another factor is impaired fasting blood glucose, defined as a level of 100 mg/dL or higher.
 In addition, low levels of HDL (good) cholesterol (less than 40 mg/dL for men and less than 50 mg/dL for women) and triglyceride levels above 150 mg/dL are regarded as risk factors.
-The NHLBI and AHA jointly recommend diagnosing metabolic syndro
+The NHLBI and AHA jointly recommend diagnosing metabolic syndrome if an individual presents with three or more of these factors (National Heart Lung and Blood Institute, 2022).